Melbourne Storm: Feeder clubs

 In 1998, the Storm established an affiliation with Queensland Cup side the Norths Devils and used the club as a feeder for their first grade team.
 The relationship would prove to be a fruitful one as 13 of the 17 players to compete for the Storm in the 2006 NRL Grand Final had played for the Devils in previous years.
 In 2005, the Storm also established an affiliation with the North Sydney Bears in the New South Wales Cup.
 Melbourne severed ties with both the Bears (end of 2006) and the Devils (end of 2007) and aligned themselves with the Central Coast Storm in the New South Wales Cup.
 The affiliation lasted two seasons before the Storm decided to establish their own team in the NSW Cup in 2010 which would share its namesake.
 An unsuccessful venture saw the Storm revert to the Queensland Cup in 2011 when it established a feeder relationship with the Easts Tigers (now known as Brisbane Tigers).
 Melbourne established a second feeder relationship with the Sunshine Coast Falcons in 2014, also from the Queensland Cup.
 The Storm further committed to the area in 2015 when it was announced their National Youth Competition U20 side would be based out of the Sunshine Coast from 2016.

+Following speculation during the 2025 season, the club announced the end of their feeder club partnerships in August 2025.